njii-comet-2024/WARDEN/README.md

 **Drone:** The air vehicle used to extend the rover's range.

-**Central:** The laptop used to receive video footage from both vehicles.
+**Central:** The Raspberry Pi used to receive video footage from both vehicles.

 **Rover Control:** The controller used to transmit movement controls to the rover.